Hand Held Gadget

 replaced the items on the right.

-Roughly a decade later this mobile is used as a torch, telephone, pocket watch, alarm clock, music player, sat' nav, camera, radio, notebook, address book, calendar and calculator.
+Today this mobile is used as a torch, telephone, pocket watch, alarm clock, music player (mostly podcasts), sat' nav, camera, radio, notebook, address book, calendar and calculator.

-Smartphones have combined the functions of a PDA and a mobile phone although some can be hampered by their small screens.
-The vision of this video , a portable device that can also be used as a desktop computer, is now being followed by Windows 10 Continuum, the Sulo computer and Samsung DeX any of which could be seen as the future of personal computing.
+Smartphones have combined the functions of a PDA and a mobile phone.
+The vision of this video , a portable device that can also be used as a desktop computer, was being followed by Windows 10 Continuum and is being followed by Samsung DeX which could, possibly, be seen as the future of personal computing.

 A mobile is obviously very useful.
 It has many functions, those functions are available whenever its to hand (for some functions a 'signal' is needed too) and the burdens are fairly low - the purchase cost, keeping it charged and the cost of the monthly bill.